rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Finally, we use `call_box` instead of invoking the closure directly.

 This is a very sneaky, complicated trick.
-Don't worry too much if it doesn't make perfect sense; someday, it will be completely un-needed.
+Don't worry too much if it doesn't make perfect sense; someday, it will be completely unnecessary.

 With this trick, our thread pool is in a working state!
 Give it a `cargo run`, and make some requests: